raselneck/kyoob/readme.md

 Bugs
 ----

-* If you close the window before the chunk creation thread is finished, then the program will crash with a NullReferenceException as the thread attempts to create a chunk's VertexBuffer.
-I currently do not know why.
 * Terrain generation doesn't entirely work.
 What you see right now is kind of a "it works this way so let's go with it" kind of hack.